 More information about a destructive communication pattern

 This handout was developed to accompany a free online article, “What’s Wrong with ‘I-Messages’?”
-I first wrote about the problems with using this formula to try to get people to change their behavior in 1991.
+I first wrote about the problems with using this formula to try to get people to assess (and shift) their behavior in 1991.
 Evidence based on outcomes of using this formula has only strengthened my opinion.
 There are better ways to set boundaries and ask for what we want.
 Please see above article for more information.

 Formula for expressing feelings in conjunction with another person’s behavior: “When you _______, I feel ________ (and I want you to _________)” in order to get the other person to change his or her behavior (act differently).

 - They are still “You” messages, literally (verbally) and energetically, carrying a message of blame: Your emotional state is the fault of someone else’s behavior. (“Victim” talk.)

 - They put the responsibility for your feelings and emotional well-being on someone else.

 - They assume that the other person is invested in your emotional well being and would be willing to change his or her behavior to care-take you.
 This is especially not true of typical playground or hallway social dynamics.

 - They give a great deal of power to someone who may not have your best interests at heart, someone who may, in fact, be hoping to cause you discomfort, embarrassment, inconvenience or pain.

 - If someone’s intention is, indeed, to hurt you, “I messages” tell that person that his or her strategies for doing so are effective and, in fact, working!